| Thursday, July 25, 2019

 Community Swim Teams

-“To develop, guide and support diverse community swim teams by partnering with key organizations across the United States.” –USA Swimming Diversity & Inclusion Team
+“To develop, guide and support diverse community swim teams by partnering with key organizations across the United States.” –USA Swimming Diversity, Equity, and Inclusion Team

 USA Swimming’s Community Swim Team Partnership Program aims to provide competitive opportunities and services to outreach athletes, their coaches, and their teams.
 By forming meaningful partnerships with city department and LSCs, this program helps facilitate the creation of multi-level swim programs in diverse areas.
 USA Swimming looks to identify existing competitive swimming teams or leagues that are not USA Swimming with the purpose of bringing them under USA Swimming membership.